Why do we pay good money to see psychotic clowns, vengeful ghosts and chainsaw-wielding serial killers terrorize people on screen?

 The top-grossing horror movies of 2014: "Annabelle," "Paranormal Activity: The Marked Ones," and "Deliver Us From Evil."
 Every single one of them involves ghosts or demons.

 For the most part, people don't watch these for kitsch value.
-They watch to conquer deep-seated fears about death and spirits and the afterlife that humans have had for thousands of years.
+They watch to conquer deep-seated fears about death, spirits and the afterlife that humans have had for thousands of years.

 "The more plausible the plot, the better," Johnston said, in contrast to fantasies like zombie and vampire movies.
 For a large part of the population, religion is a very real part of their lives — which makes watching films about demonic possession even more thrilling, Schlozman said.